paulowe/gcp/vpc-objects.md

 **Note :** You can convert an Auto Mode network -> Custom network, but not the other way around

 VMs in the same network **can communicate with each other using Internal IPs** (Regardless of whether they ar ein separate regions)
+    - The VMs take advantage of Google's global Fibre network
+    - Appear as though they are on the same rack

 VMs in separate networks **cannot communicate with each other using Internal Ips** (Regardless of whether they are in the same region)
+    - By default VMs must communicate using External IP
+    - **Traffic is not going through the internet**, but is going through **Google's Edge Routers**. *This has billing and security ramifications